solidi/learning-notes/hobbies/plastic-modeling.md

         1. Wheels
         1. Engine
 1. Find ways to increase fidelity by drilling holes in exhausts, body work, vents, head rests, etc.
+1. Prime larger pieces like body and chassis.
+Sand at 1000 grit.
+1. Base coat color the same.
+Sand at 1000 grit.

 ## Showcase